dan-amorim-o/dan-amorim.github.io/README.md

-## Welcome to Daniel Amorim de Oliveira Page
+## Welcome to Daniel Amorim de Oliveira page

 You can see more information about me here: